Weighted Poisson-Delaunay Mosaics

 in which $\nu_n$ is the volume of the unit ball in $\Rspace^n$, and we give explicit computations of the constants in $k \leq 2$ dimensions.
-Similarly, the expected number of $j$-dimensional simplices in the weighted Poisson--Delaunay mosaic with center in a Borel set $\Region \subseteq \Rspace^k$ and radius at most $r_0$ is:
+Similarly, the expected number of $j$-dimensional simplices in the weighted Poisson--Delaunay mosaic with center in a Borel set $\Region \subseteq \Rspace^k$ and weighted Delaunay radius at most $r_0$ is:

-\end{theorem} In an equivalent formulation, this theorem states that the radius of a \emph{typical interval} is Gamma-distributed, whereas the radius of a \emph{typical simplex} is a mixture of Gamma distributions; compare with \cite{ENR16}.
+\end{theorem} Some of the values for constants $\Ccon{\ell}{m}{k}{n}$ are listed in Tables \ref{tbl:Constants1D} and \ref{tbl:Constants2D}.
+In an equivalent formulation, this theorem states that the weighted Delaunay radius of a \emph{typical interval} is Gamma-distributed, whereas the weighted Delaunay radius of a \emph{typical simplex} is a mixture of Gamma distributions; compare with \cite{ENR16}.
 In a more general context, the contributions of this paper are to the field of stochastic geometry, which was summarized in the text by Schneider and Weil \cite{ScWe08}.
 The particular questions on Poisson--Delaunay mosaics studied in this paper have been pioneered by Miles almost $50$ years ago \cite{Mil70,Mil71}.
-Formulas for the weighted case have also been derived by M{\o}ller \cite{Mol89}, but these are restricted to top-dimensional simplices whose expected numbers can be derived using Crofton's formula and expected volumes of Voronoi skeleta.
+Formulas for the weighted case have also been derived by M{\o}ller \cite{Mol89}, but these are restricted to top-dimensional simplices whose expected numbers can be derived using Crofton formula and expected volumes of Voronoi skeleta.

 \ourparagraph{Outline.} Section \ref{sec:2} discusses the case $k = 1$ as a warm-up exercise.
 It is sufficiently elementary so that explicit formulas can be derived without reliance on more difficult to prove general integral formulas.
-Section \ref{sec:3} proves a Blaschke--Petkantschin type formula for the general weighted case.
-Section \ref{sec:4} uses this formula to prove our main result.
-Section \ref{sec:5} develops explicit expressions for all types of intervals in two dimensions.
-Section \ref{sec:6} concludes this paper.
+Section \ref{sec:3} shows how to get the expected number of connected components in the intersection of a line with a circular Boolean model in $\Rspace^n$ using discrete Morse theory.
+Section \ref{sec:4} proves a Blaschke--Petkantschin type formula for the general weighted case.
+Section \ref{sec:5} uses this formula to prove our main result.
+Section \ref{sec:6} develops explicit expressions for all types of intervals in two dimensions.
+Section \ref{sec:7} concludes this paper.
 Appendix \ref{app:A} introduces the special functions and distributions used in the derivation of our results.